 That's a good question, and one that I may have to put to the blindfold test!
 Of course, the farm raised food feels better, and I definitely can tell the difference in produce (I've become a salad snob when we eat out).
 I can't eat the produce from a grocery store anymore because it always tastes old to me.
 The food we grow here (or get from our nearby farmer friends) tastes richer, more full.
 Which, it probably is since it's fresh and the nutrients haven't had time to degrade.
 Our bacon is much sweeter and less fat than store bought.
 Our turkeys and chickens aren't as squishy, and have a much richer flavor than store bought (because they've used their muscles and aren't injected with salt water).
 Overall, I'd say that the difference in flavor and quality is very obvious and I think I could tell, even with a blindfold.

-Do you think there will be a time where all tolls are automated?Oh, yeah, totally true.
+What do you think that New York does better or worse than other States?Oh, yeah, totally true.
 NOT!
 Anyone who gets into it for the money is in for a big disappointment.
 Farming is a labor of love and barely (if at all) sees a profit.
 But, we're rich in many other ways. :-)

 I don't think I have any friends that don't farm or garden at least part time!
 I know what you mean though.
 At first, there were a couple of people that made me feel that way, so I choose not to spend much time with them.
 My kids were pretty embarrassed at first, but now their friends come over and they show them the animals, eat food off the plants...
 I have never been in the position of trying to defend what I do as a legitimate job (which I always found myself doing as a full time mom).
 I think that people are much more aware now than they used to be, so they realize that being a farmer doesn't mean you're less than.
 I deal with so many people that talk about how important this work is and how hard it must be, which I really appreciate!